CDCgov/PyRenew/README.md

 pip install git+https://github.com/CDCgov/PyRenew@main
 ```

-## Existing Models
+## Models Implemented With PyRenew

-At present, the following models, which exist in external repositories, are written using PyRenew:

-`pyrenew-covid-wastewater` (see [here](https://github.com/CDCgov/pyrenew-covid-wastewater)): _Models and infrastructure for forecasting COVID-19 hospitalizations using wastewater data with PyRenew._
+- [CDCgov/pyrenew-covid-wastewaterpyrenew-covid-wastewater](https://github.com/CDCgov/pyrenew-covid-wastewater): _Models and infrastructure for forecasting COVID-19 hospitalizations using wastewater data with PyRenew._

-`pyrenew-flu-light` (see [here](https://github.com/CDCgov/pyrenew-flu-light/)): _An instantiation in PyRenew of an influenza forecasting model used in the 2023-24 respiratory season._
+- [CDCgov/pyrenew-flu-light](https://github.com/CDCgov/pyrenew-flu-light/): _An instantiation in PyRenew of an influenza forecasting model used in the 2023-24 respiratory season._

 ## Resources